Our Veterans & Dementia

 June is PTSD Awareness Month.
 The rapidly growing number of Americans with Alzheimer’s disease includes an increasing number of military veterans who may be at increased risk for dementia as a consequence of Posttraumatic Stress Disorder (PTSD) and brain injuries suffered in service.

 UsAgainstAlzheimer’s successfully works with and for communities at higher risk for dementia, including women, Latinos and African Americans.
+Veterans also face unique risk factors for Alzheimer's as a result of their service.
 Love of country and support for our military is in my blood, and, sadly, so is Alzheimer’s.
-So it’s fitting that I am spearheading a new effort on behalf of our nation’s veterans: VeteransAgainstAlzheimer’s.
+So it’s fitting that I am spearheading this effort on behalf of our nation’s veterans: VeteransAgainstAlzheimer’s.

 I am an only child.
 I idolized my mom ever since I can remember.
 She was beautiful.
 She loved me unconditionally.
 She was a force to be reckoned with, a pioneer in the professional world – in a man’s world no less.